-We constantly preach about the value of points and miles, and there’s no question that there’s a learning curve.
+We constantly preach about the value of points and miles, but there’s no question that there’s a learning curve.
 We’re learning every day, too.
-Airlines make these frequent flyer miles difficult to understand and use for a reason, and it’s always evolving as they try to stay ahead of consumers.

-But there are a few basics that are helpful to understand as you dive deep into this constantly changing, opaque and confusing world.
+But there are a few basics that are helpful to understand as you dive deep into this ever-changing, opaque, and confusing world.
 We call them the 6 Laws of Frequent Flyer Miles.

 1. They’re Not Just for Frequent Flyers

-The easiest – and fastest – way to start bundling frequent flyer miles is to sign up for a credit card and spend a few thousand dollars.
+The easiest – and fastest – way to start bundling frequent flyer miles is to sign up for a credit card and spend $1,000 to $5,000.
 Will you spend a few thousand dollars on your normal expenses over a three-month period, and pay off your entire bill every month?
 Or do you have a big purchase coming up that will allow you to hit a $3,000-$5,000 spending requirement in one fell swoop?
 You need to start slow and ensure you’re not making purchases you can’t afford.
 Play it right, and you can take advantage of sign-up bonuses on a new credit card for some free flights.

 2. You Can’t Combine Miles from Different Airlines